grnet/epic.grnet.gr/content/guides/api-create.md

     if e.code == 401:
         print "401-Authentication failed"
         #get http code of the request

-else:
-    #get http code of the request
-    HTTPCODE = DATAURL.getcode()
-    body = DATAURL.read()
+if DATAURL:
     # Getting the code
     print "This gets the code: ", DATAURL.code

 </code></pre>